great-expectations/great_expectations/docs/contributing/contributing.md

 #### 2. Set up your development environment
 * Follow these instructions to [set up your dev environment](/docs/contributing/contributing_setup).

-Alternatively, for small changes that don’t need to be tested locally (e.g. documentation changes), you can make changes directly through Github.
+Alternatively, for small changes that don’t need to be tested locally (e.g. documentation changes), you can [make changes directly through GitHub](https://docs.greatexpectations.io/docs/contributing/contributing_github).

 #### 3. Identify the type of contribution that you want to make